Land available for development

 View the list of areas nominated for local green space:

-The interactive map also allows you to view the proposed allocations set out in the Draft Local Plan (February 2020) and other information that may be of interest.
+The interactive map also allows you to view the proposed allocations set out in the current Revised Growth Strategy consultation, the Draft Local Plan (February 2020) and other information that may be of interest.

 It should be noted that the act of promoting land as being available for development, or nominating an area for protection as local green space, does not alter the status of the land and there is no guarantee that the land will be found suitable for development or suitable for protection.